NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Review of methods and their implementations

 where $\sigma$ stands for a certain permutation.
 We call a symmetry relation a \textit{symmetry inside a sector}, if the permutation rule $\sigma$ map integrals in one sector to integrals in the same sector.
 We call it a \textit{symmetry between sectors} otherwise.
 The coefficients in the ansatz \eqref{eq:momentum symmetry internal trans.} are determined by the propagator matching and the invariance of the Gram matrix of external legs.

-We remark that, momentum map is stronger than the polynomial symmetry.
-In some cases, there is a symmetry between IBP-irreducible integrals, but it is not easy to find the corresponding momentum map. {\sc NeatIBP} will search for this kind of additional symmetry relations between IBP-irreducible integrals.
+We remark that, a momentum map is stronger than the polynomial symmetry.
+For a polynomial symmetry, in some cases, the corresponding momentum map does not exist.
+There may be other cases that it does exist, but some efforts are needed to derive it.
+For instance, {\sc NeatIBP} will search symmetry relations in lower sectors by redefining external momenta.

 {